 Temperature can be measured in the mouth, rectum (anus), under the arm, or inside the ear.

 - lack of appetite

-- dehydration - preventable if the patient drinks plenty of fluids
+- dehydration — preventable if the person drinks plenty of fluids

 - hyperalgesia, or increased sensitivity to pain

 - problems concentrating

 If the fever is high, there may also be extreme irritability, confusion, delirium, and seizures.